fusioninventory/documentation/docs/ FusionInventory_agent/   Installation/windows/archive/windows_before_2.3.0.md

 Upgrade with FusionInventory Deploy

 If you upgrade the agent with FusionInventory Deploy and the agent is launched with a Service, you will need an agent > 2.2.0-2 and the /execmode=none parameter.
 This way, the agent won't remove or add service or update the Tasks Scheduler setting.
 So you will keep the previous settings.

-## Large installation

-A page is dedicated to explain how to [deploy the agent on a Windows domain]({{ site.baseurl }}/documentation/agent/installation/windows/large_install.html).

-## Installation from sources

-If you are an developer, or an advanced user, you can also install FusionInventory [from sources]({{ site.baseurl }}/documentation/agent/dev/git_windows.html).